Background

 The Strategic Map for 2019-2022

-The School of Science’s Strategic Map is available here, and it summarizes the School’s strategy for 2019 through 2022.
+The School of Science’s Strategic Map is available as a PDF, and it summarizes the School’s strategy for 2019 through 2022.

 The oval at the top of the map articulates the central challenge for the School of Science over the next three years: “Continue Developing Inclusive and Academically Excellent Programs that Garner National Recognition.”
 The central challenge is the focal point of the strategic map in realizing the School of Science’s aspirations and is supported by four, top-level strategic priorities (blue boxes).
 Each strategic priority is in turn supported by three strategic objectives (white boxes).
 Additionally, a cross-cutting objective supports all priorities, and several core implementation principles underpin the Map.